 In a previous post, we discussed how important it is to know that the essence of the Bible is the Spirit.
-Since only the Spirit can give life, for us to get life from reading the Bible we need to contact the Spirit in the Word.
+Since John 6:63 tells us only the Spirit can give life, in order for us to get life from the Bible, we need to contact the Spirit in God’s Word.
 By receiving life, we’ll be spiritually nourished, and by that nourishment, we’ll grow in Christ.
 So being able to receive life from the Bible is crucial to our Christian life.

-How can we get life from reading the Bible?
+How do we receive life from the Bible?

 “All Scripture is God-breathed and profitable for teaching, for conviction, for correction, for instruction in righteousness.”